-Role of the Directors:
+Role of the Director:

-The Directors act as the company's principal decision-making forum.
-They have the overall responsibility for leading and supervising the company and are accountable to shareholders for delivering sustainable shareholders value through their guidance and supervision of the company's business.
-The directors set the strategies and policies of the company.
-They monitor performance of the company's business, guide and supervise the management.
+The Director are the Entity's principal decision-maker.
+The Director have the overall responsibility for leading and supervising the Entity, for delivering sustainable shareholder value through his guidance and supervision of the Entity's business.
+The Director sets the strategies and policies of the Entity.
+He monitors performance of the Entity's business, guides and supervises the management.